By Olivia Mukaaya

 Alex: I met Jackline in 2013 when I had gone to buy a laptop.
 When I saw her, I liked her but I did not say anything.
 I only requested for her phone number and I kept calling her.

-Jackline: After taking my phone number, he kept on calling me on issues of Laptops until after 7 months when he revealed that he loved me.
+Jackline: After taking my phone number, he kept on calling me about laptop issues and it was only seven months later, that he revealed his feelings for me.

 How old were you and what attracted you to each other?